Upcoming Events

 This interactive workshop aims to equip participants with essential skills for effective time management and administrative efficiency.
 Attendees will learn to optimize their daily workflows using modern tools and techniques, ultimately enhancing their productivity in higher education settings.

-• Facilitator: Dr. Mary Jane Collins, Nurse Anesthesia Assistant Program Coordinator, University of Southern Mississippi
+• Facilitator: Mary Jane Collins, Nurse Anesthesia Assistant Program Coordinator, University of Southern Mississippi

 2:45 p.m. — Refreshments, Door Prizes and Announcements